Editor’s Note: This article contains graphic descriptions of what prosecutors say happened in the killing of a pregnant woman.

 Armed with a search warrant, crime lab officers searched Figueroa’s house Tuesday.

 Detectives discovered bleach and cleaning solutions in the home, along with evidence of burned clothing and blood on the floors of the living room, bathroom and a hallway, Deenihan said.

 “They are finding remains of burned clothes, they are finding some blood indication on the living room carpet, some blood indication on the hallway, some blood indication on the bathroom floor,” Deenihan said.

 Ochoa-Lopez’s body was found in a garbage can in the back yard, along with a cable used to strangle her and other evidence, police said.

-A medical examiner determined that Ochoa-Lopez died of strangulation.
-Early Thursday, Desiree Figueroa told detectives she helped her mother strangle Ochoa-Lopez, police said.
+A medical examiner determined that she died of strangulation, and Desiree Figueroa told detectives she helped her mother kill her, police said.

-The motive for the killing is under investigation, but Chicago police Superintendent Eddie Johnson said Thursday he believes Clarisa Figueroa wanted to raise the child as her own.
+The motive for the killing is under investigation, but Johnson said he believes the elder Figueroa wanted to raise the child as her own.

 Family says police had opportunities to learn what happened sooner

 Ochoa-Lopez’s family said they notified authorities about her interaction with the woman much sooner than May 7.